habroshan/AI4AI/README.md

 ├── features/                      # extracted BMM features (HDF5, git‑ignored)
 ├── detectors/                     # trained DM artefacts (.joblib, git‑ignored)
 ├── results/                       # metrics JSON/CSVs, confusion matrices, PR/ROC
-└── figures/                       # final plots for the paper
+└── figures/                       # plots (which we have included in the paper)
 ```

 **Files present in the upload and how they map:**